-Includes costs for the purchase, repair, upgrade, maintenance and licensing of the telecommunications network, computers and other technology used by SCKLS.
-Also included in these costs are the SCKLS website management through ePowered Schools, events calendar through Evanced Solutions and Help Desk software.
+Includes costs for the purchase, repair, upgrade, maintenance and licensing of the telecommunications network, computers and other technology.
+Also included in these costs are the SCKLS website management through ePowered Schools and events calendar through Evanced Solutions.
+Budgeted amount reflects anticipated increase in ePowered Schools contract and other technology services.